 Surround yourself with positive people who are going to support you and be there for you when the going gets tough (and it often does).
 Having a strong network of friends and family around us has been amazing.

 How important for you has it been to have a mentor?

 To be honest, I have not had a specific mentor in business up until this point!
 I have been fortunate to have had wonderful friends around me who have mentored me in other aspects of my life, so the business part we have kind of made our way through on our own.

-We are reaching a point in our business now though where there's many different avenues we'd like to explore and we will be bringing mentors and consultants on board.
-It is never too late to start, and in hindsight I think I would have benefited from having a specific business mentor on this journey.
+We are reaching a point in our business now though where there are many different avenues we'd like to explore and we will be bringing mentors and consultants on board.
+It is never too late to start, and in hindsight, I think I would have benefited from having a specific business mentor on this journey.

 Hello Hair has recently introduced Shampoo and Conditioner into their product range.